Skip to main content

 The effectiveness of this safeguard, however, depends on rigorous enforcement and the ethical management of data by both employers and their third-party wellness vendors.
 In an era of increasingly sophisticated data analytics, the potential for re-identification of supposedly aggregate data is a growing concern.

 The legal framework, while robust on paper, is continually being tested by the technological and economic forces driving the expansion of corporate wellness initiatives.
-The unresolved tension between the goals of public health promotion and the fundamental right to will continue to be a defining feature of this legal and ethical landscape.
+The unresolved tension between the goals of public health promotion and the fundamental right to medical privacy will continue to be a defining feature of this legal and ethical landscape.

 References